j4321/CheckMails/README.rst

-    For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray, libnotify and the notification server of your choice, python3-crypto, python3-pil
+    For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray (or python3-gi or python3-pyqt5),
+    libnotify and the notification server of your choice, python3-crypto, python3-pil

-    In Archlinux, you will need to install the following packages: tk, tktray (`AUR <https://aur.archlinux.org/packages/tktray>`__), libnotify and the notification server of your choice, python-pycryptodome, python-pillow
+    In Archlinux, you will need to install the following packages: tk, tktray (`AUR <https://aur.archlinux.org/packages/tktray>`__) (or python-gobject or python-pyqt5), libnotify and the notification server of your choice, python-pycryptodome, python-pillow

     Then install the application: